shiftkey/blog/notes/server-response-headers-are-bad-for-your-health.md

 ---
 layout: post
-title: Why enable custom headers if they're a security risk?
+title: Why enable custom IIS headers by default if they're a security risk?
 date: 2013-04-25 16:00:00 +10:00
 ---

-Another customer is going through a pentest soon, and of course we have to switch off all the headers that IIS and ASP.NET serve up.
+I'm guiding another customer through a pentest review soon for an upcoming release, and of course we have to switch off all the headers that IIS and ASP.NET serve up to the user.

+In particuar:

  - Server
  - X-Powered-By